Fairfax Harrison: First years as president

 One of Harrison's first acts as president was to implement a new training program for college graduates hired by the company.
 Rather than being placed in supervisory roles, they were given regular entry-level jobs in the engine shops and on the building and repairing of railroad track, to give them an understanding of the basics of the railroad business.
 He also instituted a remedial education program for the regular workforce; they were trained in mathematics and other subjects to high school level, as well as in engine and machine-shop basics.
 The program was designed to help train new supervisors in the skills needed to oversee other workers.

 Another of Harrison's goals was to raise the morale of the workforce and locomotive engineers; crews were assigned to the same locomotives, and senior engineers were allowed to paint their names on their engines.
-When business declined in 1914 Harrison reduced his salary by 20 percent, but introduced smaller and graduated cuts for other staff, with the smallest percentages at the lowest pay scales.
+When business declined in 1914, Harrison reduced his salary by 20 percent, but introduced smaller and graduated cuts for other staff, with the smallest percentages at the lowest pay scales.
 Other efforts to improve morale included rewards for fuel efficiency and the improvement of safety, including stricter investigation of accidents.

 Harrison oversaw changes in the railway's board of directors.
-Until 1915, most of the members of the board were from the northern United States but, after 1915, a majority of the board members were southerners.
+Until 1915, most of the members of the board were from the northern United States, but after 1915, a majority of the board members were southerners.
 In 1914, there were two unusual appointments to the board: Edwin Alderman and John Kilgo.
 Alderman was the president of the University of Virginia and Kilgo was a bishop in the Methodist Episcopal Church.

 Harrison established a foreign trade department for the railroad, hoping to take advantage of the railway's ability to connect to the Mississippi Valley and Atlantic and Gulf of Mexico ports.
 In 1915, when the railway lost 12 percent of its revenue owing to disruptions in trade caused by the start of World War I, Harrison was concerned about longer-term changes underway.
-In the annual report that year he warned stockholders that automobile ownership could severely impact railroad passenger revenues.
-His words proved to be prophetic, as automobiles eventually resulted in the disappearance of most passenger train traffic.
+In the annual report that year, he warned stockholders that automobile ownership could severely impact railroad passenger revenues.
+His words proved prophetic, as automobiles eventually led to the disappearance of most passenger train traffic.